Why College Is Overrated

 Programming like the Rosetta Stone Software has made learning a foreign language easier than ever.
 Employers might see that you do not have a college degree, but if you can speak a foreign language, and have great computer skills, why wouldn't they hire you?

-Conclusion on Why College Sucks (or is Overrated)
+Why College Sucks (or At Least Overrated)

 We do want to make 2 things clear before jumping into the conclusion: